nobody5050/dombot/README.md

 # dombot
-dombot is a chatbot that i making for freinds
+dombot is a chatbot that i making for friends